account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

     Every subclass or derived class should be substitutable for their base or parent class.
 -------------------------
 I - Interface Segregation Principle =>
-    A client should never be forced to implement an interface that it doesn’t use, or clients shouldn’t be forced to depend on methods they do not use.
+    A client should never be forced to implement an interface that it doesnâ€™t use, or clients shouldnâ€™t be forced to depend on methods they do not use.
 -------------------------
 D - Dependency Inversion Principle =>
     Entities must depend on abstractions, not on concretions.
 It states that the high-level module must not depend on the low-level module, but they should depend on abstractions.